 4. Relying too heavily on Presets

 A couple of weeks ago I wrote about Lightroom editing presets and how they are a godsend for speeding up your editing.
 If you don't know what they are, presets are simply a set of pre-defined editing steps that you can apply an image with just one click, to save you having to edit it from scratch.
-(You can read my ultimate guide to Lightroom Presets here if you want to know more about them - and grab yourself three free presets to try out too)
+(You can read my ultimate guide to Lightroom Presets here if you want to know more about them!)

 Presets are great for two reasons: